jmanuel1/useful-scripts/README.md

 Tiny little scripts I find useful for things I don't always remember how to do.

-*Project status:* This project isn't my current focus, but I will look at issues and pull requests.

 ## Getting Started

 Clone the repository.